AdobeDocs/experience-manager-cloud-manager.en/help/using/cloud-manager-repositories.md

 * The Git URL must be exactly in the syntax described above.
 For security reasons, do not  embed credentials in these URLs.
 * Only submodules at the root of the branch are supported.
 * Git submodules references are stored to specific git commits.
-As a result, when changes to the submodule repository are made, the commit referenced needs to be updated, for example, by using `git submodule update --remote` .
+As a result, when changes to the submodule repository are made, the commit referenced needs to be updated, for example, by using `git submodule update --remote`.
+* Unless otherwise necessary, it is highly recommended to use "shallow" submodules.
+To do this, run `git config -f .gitmodules submodule.<submodule path>.shallow true` for each submodule.